Redocly/redocly-cli/docs/openapi-starter.md

 ## Step 2: Clone the project

-This step clones the project to your local machine so you can use it with [OpenAPI CLI](quickstart.md).
+This step clones the project to your local machine so you can use it with [Redocly CLI](quickstart.md).

 ### Use GitHub Desktop